 Other countries, like Australia, have very few co-ops, and if homeschoolers want to join a co-op, they often have to start a co-op.

-So, in this article, we’re going to cover what a homeschool co-op is, the benefits of joining a homeschool co-op, and how you can start one yourself if you don’t have one around you that suits you!
+So, in this article, we will cover what a homeschool co-op is, the benefits of a co-op, and how you can start one yourself if you don’t have one around you that suits you!

 There are affiliate links in this article.